marciioluucas/phiber/README.md

 Installing Phiber in your project.

-You can install by two ways.
-First is making the Download from github repository and putting the folder of your project The second way is installing via composer with this command bellow:
+The Phiber instalation is made by Composer, using the console code below:
 ```sh
 $ composer require marciioluucas/phiber
 ```

 ### Config

-To config Phiber is very simple, you have to create an archive called phiber_config.json in your root path of your project same like this.
+To configure Phiber is very simple, you have to create an archive called phiber_config.json in your project root path same like this.

 $ROOT_PROJECT_PATH/phiber_config.json